“Here he is burying the dead again!”

 3. Like Joseph, Daniel and Mordecai, Tobit is an Israelite who ascends in influence (e.g. the King’s ‘buyer of provisions’) in a foreign empire.
 How have I made use of my skills and opportunities to gain position, promotion, and prominence in my profession?
 How have I exercised my personal and professional influence on behalf of God’s Kingdom?

 4. What are some of the “works of mercy” that Tobit dangerously practiced?
 What kind of influence do you think Tobit’s example of ‘dangerous religion’ had on his impressionable son?
 Has my faith ever demanded courage in the face of danger?
-What “works of mercy” have I practiced in this Year of Mercy?
+What “works of mercy” have I practiced?
 How have I led my family in practicing “works of mercy”?